CirroBio/Cirro-local-agent/README.md

 We've included examples in the [`script-templates/`](./script-templates) directory for various runtime environments.

 If the job is executed on a different machine, you will need to ensure that these directories are shared between the machines, through a network share or a shared filesystem.

+### Agent Security

+The jobs run by the agent communicate back through an HTTP server exposed by the agent.
+The default is running on `http://localhost:8080`.
+It is recommended to run the agent behind a reverse proxy with HTTPS enabled.
+Each job is authenticated using a unique JWT token signed by the agent.
+The default lifetime of the token is 7 days to account for long-running jobs.

 ### Debugging